Youth and Families

-For our younger visitors, we offer scout programs and field trips.
 Plan a field trip and explore all that we have to offer.
 Students can hike the Peterson Preserve while searching for sculptures along the trails and explore our historic building while learning about our current nature art exhibitions.
 To plan and schedule a field trip, reach out to Madelyn Card, Learning and Engagement Coordinator at firstname.lastname@example.org or call 716-665-2473, ext.
-234.
+234.”

 We currently partner with Girl Scouts of WNY and have the following upcoming events.
 Click the links to register.

-Sunday, January 14: Woodworking (Cadette Only) Time: 10am-3pm *with Special Guest, Elaine the Bluebird Lady
+Saturday, March 16: Woodworking (Cadette Only) Time: 10am-2pm *with Special Guest, Elaine the Bluebird Lady!

 Learn how to use wood to make a house for bluebirds.
 You’ll develop your woodworking skills by creating a -wooden bird house, then learn about the birds that will make it their home.
 Please bring a packed lunch.
 Snack and badge are included.
 Admission is $38 for any Girl Scout.
 All woodworking tools & materials will be provided.
 You will leave with a completed, RTPI approved birdhouse with additional resources to help you install and maintain.